Customer reviews · Updated June 2026

 7. “Default visuals are genuinely good.”

-The visual polish on the default voxel world is genuinely good.
+The visual polish on Bitmagic's default output is genuinely good — the Gaussian Splat scenes especially.
 I'd love deeper control over post-processing, but for AI-driven game building this is far ahead of anything I've tried.

 Y Yuki T.